Private James Alexander Arnell

 Died Sept.
 30, 1915

 James Arnell was the first Mount Royal College student killed in battle during the First World War.
-Born in Springbank, Arnell came from a pioneering Alberta family.
+Born in Springbank, Arnell came from a pioneering Alberta family, active in the Baptist church.
 Arnell enrolled at Mount Royal in 1912 and played on the rugby team.
 Upon graduation, he joined the 10th Battalion, Canadian Infantry Corps, Alberta Regiment.
-He served and died in France at the age of twenty years.
-Private Arnell received the 1914–1915 Star, a medal awarded to soldiers by the British government for service between Aug.
-1914 and Dec.
-1915.
+He served and died in France at the age of 20 years when a rifle grenade fell on the roof of a dug-out, killing him instantly.
+Private Arnell received the 1914–1915 Star, a medal awarded to soldiers by the British government for service between August 1914 and December 1915.
 Private Arnell is buried in Berks Cemetery Extension in Belgium.
-At the Calgary Military Museum, James Arnell’s name also appears on the 1st Overseas Unit Roster, No. 1 Company.

 Private Cecil Wallar Duke

 Cecil Wallar Duke was born in Havercork, Ont. in 1895 and lived in Banff before attending Mount Royal College during its first two years of operation.
 A well-known and popular athlete, Duke was the star player on the Mount Royal College hockey team in 1911/12 and the lacrosse team in 1912/13.
 After leaving Mount Royal, Duke worked as a brakeman on the Canadian Pacific Railway line from Calgary to Edmonton.
 He was one of the first to join the 2nd Canadian Mounted Rifles, British Columbia Regiment and was killed in France at the age of 22 years.
 He is buried in Belgium at the Menin Road South Military Cemetery.
 Private Duke is also remembered on the Banff Cenotaph erected by the Mount Rundle Chapter IODE.

 Lieutenant George Lloyd Lewis